youngist/clean-blog/_posts/2015-01-27-the-jesuischarle-backlash-france.md

   - "free-speech"
 ---

-“It is a war against terrorism, against jihadism, against radical Islam, against everything that is aimed at breaking fraternity, freedom, solidarity,” - French Prime Minister, Manuel Valls
+“It is a war against terrorism, against jihadism, against radical Islam, against everything that is aimed at breaking fraternity, freedom, solidarity,” - French Prime Minister Manuel Valls

 What does it mean to say #JeSuisCharlie?